V-Rajasekar/bhagavad-gita/Chapter-2/Verse-62.md

 why mind goes on its own?
 It is inorder to gather information about that object why is it mind want to gather information? that is the very natural urge of mind to explore and gain knowledge its like other urges (hunger, thirsty) which you can't be stopped.
-`dhyāyato` the other dimension of it's casual thinkin
+`dhyāyato` the other dimension of it's casual thinking.
+Casual thinking comes when you get boredom, when mind doesn't find anything interesting it gets boredom, or when you don't enjoy

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgwNzgyNTk4N119
+eyJoaXN0b3J5IjpbMjQ4MTU0MjYzXX0=
 -->